-Figure 2: Optimal consumption and investment policy functions as a function of normalized cash-on-hand.

-that, when entering the investment region, almost the entirety of the agent's wealth is in the form of human capital.
+More interestingly, when the consumer enters the saving region, she initially invests only in the domestic stocks and only gradually diversifies her portfolio internationally as the level of cash-on-hand increases.
+This happens for three reasons.
+First, only a small buffer stock saving is needed for the agent to protect herself from future labor income shocks.
+Second, when entering the saving region, the agent prefers to invest in the assets that have the smallest correlation with labor income shocks, in order not to increase her overall level of risk correlated with income.
+This is due to the fact that, when entering the investment region, almost the entirety of the agent's wealth is in the form of human capital.
 Hence, for relatively low levels of cash-on-hand, the human capital hedging motive dominates the portfolio diversification motive.
 As a consequence, the order in which the agents start investing in the different stock markets closely match the inverse rank of the correlations between labor income innovations and asset returns.
 Third, only for very high levels of liquid wealth to labor income ratio (high x) does the financial portfolio diversification motive become more important than the labor income hedging one, and the agent starts diversifying fully her portfolio.
 This is due to the fact that, as x increases, so does the non-human capital component of the household wealth, therefore reducing the human capital hedging motive.

-Comparing this result with the empirical distribution of cash-on-hand in the PSID data set, less than 1% percent of the population should be investing positive amounts in all four of the assets considered.
-Moreover, given the positive correlation between normalized cash-on-hand and asset wealth observed in the data, the results imply that only the richest households will be diversifying their portfolio internationally, coherently with the empirical evidence on households' portfolio holdings at the micro level (see, e.g., Jappelli, Julliard, and Pagano (2001)).
+Comparing this result with the empirical distribution of cashon-hand in the PSID data set, less than 1% percent of the population should be investing positive amounts in all four of the assets considered.
+Moreover, given the positive correlation between normalized cash-on-hand and asset wealth observed in the data, the results imply that only the richest households will be diversifying their portfolio internationally, coherently with the empirical evidence on households' portfolio holdings at the micro level (see, e.g., Jappelli et al., 2001).